QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

     reg_res = model.fit()
     np.abs(reg_res.rsquared - 1.) < 1e-6

-Equilibrium with two signals on :math:`\theta_t`
+Equilibrium with two noisy signals on :math:`\theta_t`
 =================================================

-Steps 1, 4, and 5 are identical to the case with one signal on :math:`\theta_t` and step 2 only requires a straightforward modification.
-As such, we leave the details aside.
+Steps 1, 4, and 5 are identical to those for the  one-noisy-signal structure and step 2 only requires a straightforward modification.

 For step 3, we use the following representation:

 .. math::